-Failure to field at least 4 players results in a forfeit occurring, so make sure you always have enough players available each week.
+You'll need to have at least 4 players each week, otherwise you'll need to forfeit your game.
 If you need to forfeit, you must advise the competition admin as early as possible to avoid any inconvenience to the other team and referees.

 "Fill-in" players are allowed, but in order to be covered by insurance they must be registered to your team just like a normal player is.

-Playing in the appropriate grade is important to ensure you maximise your Touch Football experience!
+Playing in the right grade is important to ensure you maximise your touch footy experience!

 While we try to make sure we complete the grading process as early in the season as possible, we do occasionally regrade teams throughout the season to make sure the competition is as even and competitive as possible.
 If that happens to your team, your points and results will come with you to your new grade.

-Before nominating your team, please ensure that you read the 'Conditions of Entry' (available from your competitions info page) carefully so that you are fully aware of the rules of the competition, as well as your responsibilities as the team contact.
+Before nominating your team into one of our competitions, read the 'Rules & Regulations' (available from your competition's info page) carefully so that you know the specific rules of the competition and any of your responsibilities as the Team Manager.

-All nominations are fully online via the MySideline platform (keep reading to get to the link below), which offers a convenient and safe method of nomination and payment.
+All nominations are done fully online via a system called MySideline (keep reading to get to the link), which offers a convenient and safe method of nomination and payment.

 Before nominating your team, make sure you read on, as there's some important information you need to know!